 With Stone Ground Mustard

-Yeah, I know.
-It’s not healthy.
+Yes, really.
+I know, it’s not low fat.
 But let’s be honest… the most delicious stuff in life usually isn’t.
-I never said this was an everyday meal.
+And keep in mind, this isn’t an everyday meal.
 This is the type of meal you serve when entertaining guests.
-It definitely has that “Wow!” factor – both in presentation and flavor.
+It definitely has that “Wow!” factor.

 But Why the Mayo?

-Hear me now, believe me later.
-The mayo is actually what helps take this dish to the next level.
+The mayo helps take this dish to the next level.
 First, the mayo will keep the salmon incredibly moist – no surprise, there’s oil in mayo.
-It will also help create an incredible crust once the high heat of the broiler hit it.
+It will also help create an incredible crust once the high heat of the broiler hits it.
 So my advice – don’t skimp too much (meaning at all) on the mayo!
-But here’s the best part.
-No one will even know that it’s in there.
+But here’s the best part- No one will even know that it’s in there.
 There’s not the slightest hint of mayo taste, so just keep that between me and you.

 And as Always… Please Pin & Share the Love!